derrickoswald/things/README.md

 things
 ======

-Thing Tracker Network experimentation.
+Thing Tracker Network implementation.

 #Architecture
-An architecture document is available in open document format in the documentation directory, or [online](tutorials/things%20Architecture.md)
+An architecture document is available in open document format in the documentation directory, or [online](markdown/things%20Architecture.md).

+#Quick Start
+If you would like to try out a pre-built image, follow the instructions for spinning up a Docker container in the documentation directory, or [online](markdown/Docker%20Installation%20Instructions.md).

 #Developer Instructions
 These instructions are fairly rough and haven't been tried out on a virgin machine, but this is pretty much what you need to do to contribute to or develop code for **_things_**.